 Gerard Paver made this Official Information request to Manawatu-Wanganui Regional Council

 This request has an unknown status.
-We're waiting for Gerard Paver to read a recent response and update the status.
+We're waiting for Gerard Paver to read recent responses and update the status.

 From: Gerard Paver